-Writers, visual artists, fashion people and creative thinkers of every stripe develop perspective, an invaluable ability to reframe their approach to their work, while learning techniques to enhance creative flow over the longterm.
+Visual artists, writers, fashion people and creative thinkers of every stripe develop an invaluable ability to reframe their approach to work with techniques to enhance creative flow over the longterm.

-Through facilitating subtle mindset shifts we untangle whatever assumptions, habits and old stories can get in the way.
+Through facilitating subtle mindset shifts, we dust off and untangle assumptions, habits and old stories that get in the way.

-Using somatic practices, optimizing flow state physiology and dialing in an essential wellness routine we work with the neurological system to increase stability and a capacity for expansion, inspiration and ease.
+We work with the integral body-mind systems to increase stability and a capacity for expansion, inspiration and ease.